Howard Pepper 1918

 Dad replied, “I should have brought the camera.”

-After they got the sturgeon safely next to the fire, Jack and Dad pulled the set lines in.
-There were several large catfish on the lines along with a school of suckers.
+After they got the sturgeon next to the fire, Jack and Dad pulled the set lines in.
+Some big catfish were on the hooks along with suckers.
 We kept the catfish and put the suckers in the bait buckets.

-They continued casting.
-Jack had something on the hook, but it was so big it broke the line before he could land it.
-They lost weights on snags like my dad promised.
+They went back to casting.
+Jack hooked a big fish, but it snapped the line before he could land it.
+They lost weights on snags like Dad said they would.
 We stopped to have Mom’s sandwiches for dinner at two o’clock.
+Once again, I noticed his limp.

-By now, my dad had settled into his chair because it was hot.
+By now, Dad had settled into his chair because it was hot.
 His line was still in the water.
-The air was still—the waves of heat distorted the air above the pickup truck.
-I had taken off my shoes and rolled up my pants so I could wade through the water to cool off.
+The air was still—the waves of heat rose from the pickup, blurring the hills behind it.
+I took off my shoes and rolled up my pants so I could wade through the water to cool off.

-Jack was so excited by Dad’s catch that he did not seem affected by the heat.
-Still, he took time to have a rock skipping contest with me.
-We finished the day fly fishing for trout and bass.
-By the end of the day, we had enough fish for supper.
+Jack was spurred on by Dad’s sturgeon, and the heat didn’t slow him down.
+He even took time to have a rock skipping contest with me.
+We ended the day fly fishing for trout and bass, so we had enough fish for supper.

 I went out to get more firewood, while they filleted the fish to pack in the cooler.
 I walked to a dead tree at the bottom of a hill.
 The grass here was brittle and brown, crunching underfoot — not like the green grass at the bank.
 I skirted some tumbleweeds to get at the dead limbs piled below the tree.
 As I was picking up branches, I heard the distinct rattle of an angry snake.
 My heart skipped a beat.
 I slowly backed away, then turned and ran back to the camp for backup.